 As you already know, I’m a big fan of one pot and one pan meals.
 While those type of meals are awesome in almost every way, it can sometimes be difficult to create one pot meals with boneless chicken breasts because the meat can get dry while you’re waiting for the other components of the meal to cook.
 This bacon wrapped stuffed chicken breast is the solution to the dry meat issue.
 The creamy three cheese filling provides plenty of flavor and moisture on the inside of the chicken and the bacon on the outside keeps the chicken from drying out.
 Everyone in my family cleaned their plates when I served this meal!

 Have you ever stuffed a chicken breast before?
 It’s actually quite easy.
-The first step is to cut a slit along the side of the chicken breast to create a pocket to hold the stuffing, here’s an instructional video.
-The filling for this chicken is a mixture of cheddar, mozzarella and cream cheeses, along with a little garlic and parsley.
+The first step is to cut a slit along the side of the chicken breast with a small, sharp knife to create a pocket to hold the stuffing.
 You can either use a spoon to fill the chicken or put the filling into a large plastic bag and snip the tip to create a makeshift pastry bag to squeeze the filling into the chicken.
+After your chicken is stuffed, tightly wrap it in bacon so that minimal stuffing will leak out during the baking process.
+Place the chicken breasts on a pan along with some potatoes, then bake the until the chicken is cooked through, bacon is crispy and potatoes are tender.
+Add a sprinkle of parsley, then serve and enjoy.

 Tips for stuffed chicken breast